 Under normal circumstances, you can borrow from your 401(k) plan and repay the loan through automated deductions from your payroll check.
 However, when you are in a Chapter 13 bankruptcy, you cannot legally borrow from your 401(k) without repercussions, unless you have permission from the federal bankruptcy court trustee.

-The 401(k) fund is a retirement fund in which you, as an employee, direct a certain percentage of your income into the fund.
+The 401(k) fund is a retirement fund into which you, as an employee, direct a certain percentage of your income.
 In many cases, the employer also contributes a certain percentage to your 401(k) fund.
-When you have an automated 401(k) deduction from your payroll check, the money is deducted before your income is taxed.
-Not only is the money building a retirement fund, it is also lowering your tax liability.
+When you have an automated 401(k) deduction from your payroll check, the money is deducted before your income gets taxed.
+Not only is the money building a retirement fund, it's also lowering your tax liability.

-Your 401(k) fund is protected from bankruptcy for amounts up to $1 million in many states.
-This means that although you must disclose the total amount of money in your fund, if the total is under $1 million, the courts do not require you to withdraw funds or take a 401(k) loan out to pay for your debt.
+Federal law protects your 401(k) from bankruptcy.
+Your IRA too, enjoys protection for amounts up to $1,362,800.
+This means that although you must disclose the total amount of money in your fund, the courts do not require you to withdraw funds or take a 401(k) loan out to pay for your debt.

 During the Chapter 13 bankruptcy repayment plan, you are not allowed to take out a loan or incur any additional debt.
 This means that you cannot borrow from your 401(k), apply for a credit card or take a loan out with a private financial company.
-If you borrow money from your 401(k) and the federal bankruptcy court finds out, that money could be considered income that you have to pay towards your debt.
+If you borrow money from your 401(k) and the federal bankruptcy court finds out, they may consider the money income and force you to put it towards your debt.
 Any loan or credit you obtain can cause a default on the Chapter 13 bankruptcy.